Low Testosterone Treatment in Palm Beach County

 What Are Symptoms of Low-T?

 We have already discussed how testosterone levels contribute greatly toward a man’s sexual health, which is why it makes sense that low testosterone levels would result in impaired sexual function.

 In addition to a decrease in sexual desire and problems with erectile dysfunction, individuals with Low-T will also often experience:

 - Decreased amounts of lean muscle mass

 How is Low Testosterone Treated?

 There are a wide variety of potential solutions to a person’s low testosterone.
 Depending upon the particular patient and their case, natural options such as supplements or a new diet plan may be sufficient in boosting these hormone levels.

 Some form of hormone replacement therapy is another popular option when it comes to treating Low-T. These may be in the form of an oral/intranasal medication, injection, or as hormone pellets.
 Different patients will have different techniques for testosterone administration based on their personal preferences and lifestyle.

 The best way to start treating your low testosterone is to speak with a urologist at Urologic Physicians & Surgeons, PA to discuss your symptoms and the treatment options available.
 For more information on low testosterone treatment, please call (561) 833-5594 or request an appointment online.
-Men drive from the Miami metropolitan area for specialized treatment at our urology clinic in Palm Beach Gardens.
+Men drive from the Miami metropolitan area for specialized treatment at our urology clinic in Palm Beach County.